aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

  */
 ```

-**Run**
+##### Run

-To run unit tests you can either use
+To run unit tests, you can either use:

 * npm task `lerna-test:unit` (`npm run lerna-test:unit`) in root folder to run them all
-* npm task `test:e2e` (`npm run test:unit`) in module folder (for example: `packages/metrics`) to run the module specific one
+* npm task `test:unit` (`npm run test:unit`) in module folder (for example: `packages/metrics`) to run the module specific ones
-* jest directly `npx jest --group=unit` in module folder to run the module specific one (You can run selective tests by restricting the group to the one you want.
+* jest directly `npx jest --group=unit` in module folder to run the module specific ones (You can run selective tests by restricting the group to the one you want.
 For instance `npx jest --group=unit/metrics/class`)

-**e2e tests**
+#### e2e tests

-**Set up**
+##### Set up

 We create e2e testing infrastructure with CDK.
 If you have never used it before, please check its [Getting started guide](https://docs.aws.amazon.com/cdk/v1/guide/getting_started.html).
-You need to run `cdk bootstrap` in the account and region you are going to run e2e tests.
+You need to run `cdk bootstrap` in the account and region you are going to run e2e tests in.

-**Write**
+##### Write

-As mentioned in the previous section, tests are split into groups thanks to [jest-runner-groups](https://www.npmjs.com/package/jest-runner-groups) and therefore each test needs to be tagged properly by adding the following comments in the header of your unit test file:
+As mentioned in the previous section, tests are split into groups thanks to [jest-runner-groups](https://www.npmjs.com/package/jest-runner-groups), and therefore, each test needs to be tagged properly by adding the following comments in the header of your unit test file:

 ```typescript
 /**